 By the second stage, which is tagged the Financial Institution Suite, “licensed financial institutions will be able to request currency or issue stablecoins.”
 They will also “manage digital currency across branches, KYC, identify and AML compliance capability.”

-Then at the third stage, the Nigerian government will become involved where it will be responsible for processing digital payments sent to and received from citizens and businesses.
+Then at the third stage, the Nigerian government will become involved where it will be responsible for digital processing payments sent to and received from citizens and businesses.
 At the fourth stage will be merchants who will ensure that “low-cost payment and business management software, POS, remote payment solutions, online capabilities, transaction analysis and reconciliation”, are provided.
-The last stage will be known as the Retail Consumer Suite and will be focused on the architecture of the digital currency.
+The last stage will be known as the Retail Consumer Suite and will focus on the digital currency’s architecture.

 Meanwhile, another report by Cryptotvplus has claimed that the CBN is in the process of launching a wallet for its digital currency.
 According to the report, the wallet will make it possible for the CBN to meet its deadline of launching the e-naira by October 1, 2021 (Nigeria’s Independence Day).
 However, it has been confirmed that the wallet will in no way compete with existing banks.
 Instead, the report says it will “serve as a means to transact value, pending when banks and other innovators can provide their own wallets.”

 The wallet will be known as the Speed Wallet and will have three tiers.
 The first tier is designated for Nigerians without bank accounts.
-This tier can only be accessed, however, upon the submission of “a passport photograph, name, place & date of birth, gender, address and phone number.”
+However, this tier can only be accessed upon submitting “a passport photograph, name, place & date of birth, gender, address and phone number.”